Approx. 2 years, 5 months old

 However, depending on an animal’s individual needs these costs could be significantly higher.

-3. Are you able to care for the companion animal you are considering adopting?
+3. Are you able to care for the pet you are considering adopting?

 - It is your responsibility to know how to properly care for your animals; the Animal Welfare Act 1999 states that “the owner of an animal, and every person in charge of an animal, must ensure that the physical, health, and behavioural needs of the animal are met in a manner that is in accordance with both good practice and scientific knowledge.”